MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 **NOTE** Visual order is also dependent on locale and language.

-### Initial focus <a name="initial-focus">
+### Initial focus

 Initial focus specifies the UI element that receives focus when an application or a page is first launched or activated.
 When using a keyboard, it is from this element that a user starts interacting with your application's UI.

-For UWP apps, initial focus is set to the element with the highest [**TabIndex**](https://msdn.microsoft.com/library/windows/apps/br209461) that can receive focus.
+For UWP apps, initial focus is set to the element with the highest [TabIndex](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Control#Windows_UI_Xaml_Controls_Control_TabIndex) that can receive focus.
 Child elements of container controls are ignored.
 In a tie, the first element in the visual tree receives focus.

 #### Set initial focus on the most logical element